 |Year 5 ||– Complete remaining modules at LKYSPP (8 of 14 modules)

 Admissions to the Concurrent degree programme is highly competitive and selective.
 Students should note that while CIPE will provide support and advising on the application materials and statements, the decision of admission is made solely by the Lee Kuan Yew School of Public Policy.
-As MPP students are selected not only on the basis of academic and professional accomplishments, but also on their demonstrated commitment to the public interest, CDP applicants should also be able to show evidence of their leadership, teamwork skills, and public-spirited initiative.The application form will be available on the Student360 in October 2017.
+As MPP students are selected not only on the basis of academic and professional accomplishments, but also on their demonstrated commitment to the public interest, CDP applicants should also be able to show evidence of their leadership, teamwork skills, and public-spirited initiative.The application form will be available on this CIPE webpage by October 2017.

 Shortlisted high-calibre candidates must undergo a rigorous admissions selection process, which includes the following requirements: